WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

       1. The text string "expires" to the integer value of `expires`.
       1. The text string "headers" to the CBOR representation ({{cbor-representation}}) of `exchange`'s headers.
-1. If `certUrl` is present and the SHA-256 hash of `main-certificate`'s `cert_data` is not equal to `certSha256` (whose presence was checked when the `Signature` header field was parsed), return "invalid".
+1. If `certUrl` is present and the SHA-256 hash of `raw-chain` is not equal to `certSha256` (whose presence was checked when the `Signature` header field was parsed), return "invalid".

-   Note that this intentionally differs from TLS 1.3, which signs the entire certificate chain in its Certificate Verify (Section 4.4.3 of
-   {{?I-D.ietf-tls-tls13}}), in order to allow updating the stapled OCSP response without updating signatures at the same time.
+   Note that this requires that signatures be updated at the same time as the certificate OCSP responses they cover.
+Intermediates SHOULD use distinct `certUrl`s for each OCSP response to make sure clients request the right certificate chain for their signature.
 1. If `signature` is a valid signature of `message` by `publicKey` using `signing-alg`, return "potentially-valid" with `exchange` and whichever is present of `certificate-chain` or `ed25519Key`.
 Otherwise, return "invalid".